-- (1) This Rule shall apply to every establishment in respect of the following: - (a) Websites, mobile applications, tablet applications, other touch-based applications; - (b) all digital content formats and electronic documents including non-web documents; - (c) All softwares, hardwares, ICT with two way voice communication capability, ICT with video capabilities, including documentation and support services; - (d) Information and communication technology-based public facilities and services; - (e) Electronic goods and equipment intended for everyday use; - (f) Information and communication technology-based consumer products; - (g) and accessories for general use by persons with disabilities; and - (h) Any other products and services which are based on information and communication technology. - (2) Every establishment shall ensure that all items specified under subrule (1) comply with the following Indian Standards, as published by the Bureau of Indian Standards and as amended from time to time: - (i) IS 17802 (Part 1): 2021, notified vide Notification No. HQ-PUB013/1/2020-PUB-BIS(278) dated the 24th December, 2021; and
+(1) This Rule shall apply to every establishment in respect of the following:

+- (a) Websites, mobile applications, tablet applications, other touch-based applications; - (b) all digital content, formats of such content, and electronic documents including non-web documents; - (c) All softwares, hardwares, ICT with two way voice communication capability, ICT with video capabilities, including documentation and support services;

+(d) Information and communication technology-based public facilities and services;

+(e) Electronic goods and equipment intended for everyday use;

+(f) Information and communication technology-based consumer products;

+(g) and accessories for general use by persons with disabilities; and

+(h) Any other products and services which are based on information and communication technology.

+(2) Every establishment shall ensure that all items specified under sub-rule (1) comply with the following Indian Standards, as published by the Bureau of Indian Standards and as amended from time to time:

+(i) IS 17802 (Part 1): 2021, notified vide Notification No. HQ-PUB013/1/2020-PUB-BIS(278) dated the 24th December, 2021; and

-- (ii) IS 17802 (Part 2): 2022, notified vide Notification No. HQ-PUB013/1/2020-PUB-BIS(358) dated the 4th May, 2022. - (3) Every establishment shall require its suppliers or developers to furnish an Accessibility Conformance Report (ACR) for each product, service, or content format covered under sub-rule (1).
-The ACR shall be supplied free of cost along with product and service documentation and shall be made available on the website / application or any other digital channel for consumers to make an informed choice about the accessibility compliance of a product or a service. - (4) The ACR shall describe the extent of conformance with IS 17802 (Part 1): 2021 and shall follow a recognised format such as the Voluntary Product Accessibility Template (VPAT) or any other format specified by the competent authority. - (5) The ACR shall provide a detailed statement of conformance for each requirement, indicating whether the requirement is fully supported, partially supported, or not supported, along with supporting explanations. - (6) Every establishment shall review and verify the ACR prior to deployment or launch, and ensure that any identified non-conformities are addressed in accordance with applicable standards. - (7) The ACR shall be kept up-to-date and accessibility conformance shall be tested whenever there is any substantial upgrade, addition of new features or functionalities, or significant modification in the user interface, user experience, design, or underlying code that may affect the accessibility of the product, service, or content.
+(ii) IS 17802 (Part 2): 2022, notified vide Notification No. HQ-PUB013/1/2020-PUB-BIS(358) dated the 4th May, 2022.

+(3) Every establishment shall require its suppliers or developers to furnish an Accessibility Conformance Report (ACR) for each product, service, or content or format covered under sub-rule (1).
+The ACR shall be supplied free of cost along with product and service documentation and shall be made available on the website / application or any other digital channel for consumers to make an informed choice about the accessibility compliance of a product or a service or the content or the format in which such content is made available.

+(4) The ACR shall describe the extent of conformance with IS 17802 (Part 1): 2021 after extensively tested against the conformance criteria as provided in IS 17802 (Part 2): 2022 and shall follow a recognised format such as the Voluntary Product Accessibility Template (VPAT) or any other format specified by Ministry of Electronics and Information Technology, Government of India.

+(5) The ACR shall provide a detailed statement of conformance for each requirement, indicating whether the requirement is fully supported, partially supported, or not supported, along with supporting explanations.

+(6) Every establishment shall review and verify the ACR prior to deployment or launch of the product, service or content, and ensure that any identified nonconformities are addressed in accordance with applicable standards.

+(7) The ACR shall be kept up-to-date and accessibility conformance shall be tested whenever there is any substantial upgrade, addition of new features or functionalities, or significant modification in the user interface, user experience, design, or underlying code that may affect the accessibility of the product, service, or content.